The Dorsey Brothers: History

 Tommy Dorsey permanently left the orchestra in 1935 to take over the Joe Haymes band, turning it into Tommy Dorsey and his Orchestra, with the nucleus of the Dorsey Brothers' Orchestra carrying on under Jimmy's leadership.
 Tommy's chair was filled by the 16-year-old Bobby Byrne.
 The Dorseys reunited on March 15, 1945, to record a V-Disc at Liederkranz Hall in New York City.
 Released in June 1945, the disc contained "More Than You Know" and "Brotherly Jump".
 The songs were performed by the combined orchestras of Jimmy and Tommy Dorsey.
 They reunited again in 1947 for the film The Fabulous Dorseys.
 In 1950, Jimmy disbanded his orchestra and joined Tommy's band on a permanent basis.
 On May 23, 1953, the combined orchestra made its television debut on the Jackie Gleason Show.
 Starting in 1954, they had a network TV series, Stage Show produced by Jackie Gleason.
 Elvis Presley made his national television debut on their show in 1956.
 Charlie Parker, who as a fledgling alto sax player expressed an admiration for Jimmy, died in front of the TV while watching a Dorsey Brothers' show.
-When in November 1956 Tommy died in his sleep from choking on his own vomit, Jimmy, already desperately ill, carried on for some months with Tommy's silent trombone displayed on stage, until in June 1957 he succumbed to lung cancer.
+When in November 1956 Tommy died in his sleep from choking on his own vomit, Jimmy, already desperately ill, carried on for some months with Tommy's silent trombone displayed on stage, until in June 1957 he succumbed to throat cancer.

 Jimmy and Tommy appeared as the Mystery Guests on the October 16, 1955 airing of What's My Line?.
 They were guessed by Dorothy Kilgallen.

 In 1996, the U.S. Postal Service issued a commemorative postage stamp in honor of Jimmy Dorsey and Tommy Dorsey.

+Roc Hillman was the last surviving member of the band, dying in 2011 just a month and a half before his 101st birthday.

 Dorsey Brothers Orchestra in the studio, 1934: Pictured are (Back row, l-r): Don "Matty" Matteson, trombone; Ray McKinley, drums; George Thow, trumpet; Glenn Miller, trombone; Bobby Van Epps, piano.
 (Middle row, l-r): Skeets Herfurt, tenor sax; Jack Stacey, tenor sax; Jimmy Dorsey, alto sax; Delmar Kaplan, bass; Roc Hillman, guitar; Tommy Dorsey, trombone.
 Seated in front are band vocalists Bob Crosby and Kay Weber.